Professor833/instagram-scrapper/README.md

 # Instagram-scrapper
-Django App for collecting followers of a Hashtag to Analyze the performance of a hashtag.
+Django App for collecting followers of a Hashtag to Analyze the effectiveness of a hashtag.